Pirkn/Leaad/Backend/API_DOCUMENTATION.md

 ## Overview

 The Marketing Agent API is a Flask-based REST API that provides AI-powered marketing tools for product analysis and content generation.
-The API uses Supabase for authentication and integrates with Gemini AI for content generation.
+The API uses Supabase for authentication and integrates with Gemini AI for content generation, Reddit API for karma optimization, and image generation capabilities.

 **Base URL:** `http://localhost:5000`
 **API Version:** v1